 More Loot – And More Room to Store it

 Anyone who isn’t happy with the loot in Destiny 2 will have to wait until Season 3 hits in May.
-(Excluding the Crimson Days loot which will be arriving February 13th.)

 The new season will bring vendor resets and a wave of new loot for all activities.
 The new DLC and its batch of loot will also be arriving alongside Season 3.
 These piles of loot could be more of the same, or we may finally get something new and exciting.